This is unpublished

 Transperineal biopsy eliminates this risk.
 Consequently, the patient can avoid being exposed to antibiotics, which removes the risk of potentially developing multi-drug-resistant bacteria, also known as superbugs.
 This technique also makes it easier to biopsy the anterior prostate, which is not easily accessible with the transrectal technique.

 A transperineal biopsy is a good option for patients who are at high risk of getting an infection after a prostate biopsy, such as patients who are immunocompromised.
-Urologists should also consider it for patients with a history of prostatitis or recurrent urinary tract infections, those who experienced an infection after a previous transrectal biopsy or those that who had a prior negative transrectal prostate biopsy yet have a rising PSA.
+Urologists should also consider it for patients with a history of prostatitis or recurrent urinary tract infections, those who experienced an infection after a previous transrectal biopsy or those who had a prior negative transrectal prostate biopsy yet have a rising PSA.

 Performing a risk-reducing biopsy

 De la Calle uses a needle guide that only requires two small incisions in the perineum.
-She inserts the needle guide after injecting local anesthesia in the skin and in the prostate, then uses the needle guide to insert the biopsy needles with ultrasound guidance to collect tissue samples.
+She inserts the needle guide after injecting local anesthesia in the skin and in the prostate, then uses the needle guide to insert the biopsy needles, with ultrasound guidance to collect tissue samples.

 “This technique takes 5 to 10 minutes longer than a transrectal biopsy.
 But ultimately the vast majority of patients tolerate the procedure well.
 And, the incisions are so small, they don’t even require a Band-Aid,” she says.
 “Recovery time is similar, around one day only, and usually there is no rectal bleeding.”